 On the other hand, you may want a fresh perspective when forming an EPMO that’s not clouded by “business as usual” preconceptions.

 Or, your existing project managers may be happy with tactical delivery and don’t have the appetite to transition to a more strategic, less hands-on role.
 In this case, hiring externally may be a good way to go.

 At minimum, you’ll want to look for candidates that have project management experience, business and strategic acumen, stakeholder management skills (including comfort in working with executives), and the ability to monitor and report on project performance metrics.

 The most important tools for EPMOs to use include those that enhance team collaboration.
 This includes software like Microsoft Teams or Google Drive to share documents, spreadsheets, and presentations asynchronously among team members.
 Other project management solutions, such as Workzone or Primavera, can help EPMOs oversee project finances and schedules.

 Develop An EPMO For Enterprise-Wide Project Success

-If your business is large enough, an EPMO is one of the best ways to ensure the projects you undertake align with the goals and strategies put forth by your business.
-They help project managers and project teams stay on track and keep high-level executives informed of what’s happening throughout the company.
+If your business is large enough, an EPMO is one of the best ways to ensure the projects you undertake align with the strategic goals put forth by your business.
+They help project managers and project teams stay on track and keep executives informed of what’s happening throughout the company.

 Want to learn more about project management?
-Subscribe to our newsletter to stay in the loop about everything to do with EPMOs, PMOs, and other project management initiatives.
-Learn more about enterprise PM in our downloadable PDF guide here.
+Subscribe to The Digital Project Manager newsletter to stay in the loop about everything to do with EPMOs, PMOs, and other project management initiatives.